A Global Art Project

 Mending What Is Broken

-Yet, just as we have torn it apart, we also have the power to mend it.
-Healing the planet means restoring soils, revitalizing ecosystems, and rebuilding harmony between humans and nature.
+Yet, just as we have torn it apart, we also hold the power to mend.
+The act of healing—like stitching together a tattered cloth—requires care, patience, and intention.
+To mend the planet is to restore the soil’s fertility, to rethread ecosystems with life, and to reweave the delicate balance between humans and nature.

 The thread: Latitude 40°